 Are Chow Chows naturally aggressive dogs?

 Chow Chows are not naturally aggressive.
 They can be protective and sometimes aloof.
-Their behavior is shaped by their genes, how they are raised, and their environment.
+Their behaviour is shaped by their genes, how they are raised, and their environment.

 What factors contribute to aggression in Chow Chows?

-Poor breeding, lack of socialization, and stress can make Chow Chows aggressive.
-Health problems that cause pain can also lead to aggressive behavior.
+Poor breeding, lack of socialisation, and stress can make Chow Chows aggressive.
+Health problems that cause pain can also lead to aggressive behaviour.

 How can I train my Chow Chow to be well-behaved?

 To train a Chow Chow, use positive reinforcement and be consistent.
-Start socializing them early.
+Start socialising them early.
 Training should be patient and gentle.

 What are the daily care requirements for a Chow Chow?